-- 1. What viewpoints and opinions expressed from senior leadership of your organization suggest there may be a lack of top-down support for engaging in more robust risk management activities? - 2.
-What are the common points of resistance that you experience as you try to engage different business function leaders in risk management discussions? - 3.
-How is your organization's overall culture affecting the risk management process? - 4.
-To what extent has your organization's leaders had opportunities to learn about what ERM is and how it should be integrated with strategic decision making? - 5.
-Could executive reluctance to engage in ERM be due to a lack of appreciation for the strategic value of more proactive versus reactive risk management?
+- 1. How is your organization's overall culture affecting the risk management process? - 2.
+How would you describe the organization's "tone at the top" regarding the importance of engaging in more robust risk management activities? - 3.
+What are the common points of resistance that you experience as you try to engage different business function leaders in risk management discussions? - 4.
+To what extent has your organization's leaders had opportunities to learn about what ERM is and how it could be better integrated with strategic decision making? - 5.
+Could executive reluctance to engage in ERM be due to a lack of understanding and training instead of the strategic value of more proactive versus reactive risk management?

-IMPEDIMENTS TO EMBRACING ERM
+IMPACT OF CULTURE ON RISK MANAGEMENT IMPEDIMENTS TO EMBRACING ERM